Kong/docs.konghq.com/app/enterprise/2.2.x/developer-portal/administration/application-registration/auth-provider-strategy.md

 The `portal_app_auth` configuration option must be set in `kong.conf` to enable the Developer Portal Application Registration plugin with your chosen authorization strategy.
-The default setting (`kong-oauth2`) accommodates the Kong OAuth2 or Kong Key Authorization plugins.
+The default setting (`kong-oauth2`) accommodates the Kong OAuth2 or Kong Key Authentication plugins.

 Available options: